hokamoto/pleroma-mirror/docs/installation/gentoo_en.md

   * After that it will ask you a few questions about your instance and generates a configuration file in `config/generated_config.exs`.

   * Spend some time with `generated_config.exs` to ensure that everything is in order.
-If you plan on using an S3-compatible service to store your local images, that can be done here. (`prod.secret.exs` for productive instance, `dev.secret.exs` for development instances):
+If you plan on using an S3-compatible service to store your local media, that can be done here.
+You will likely mostly be using `prod.secret.exs` for a production instance, however if you would like to set up a development environment, make a copy to `dev.secret.exs` and adjust settings as needed as well.

 ```shell
 pleroma$ mv config/generated_config.exs config/prod.secret.exs
 ```

-* The previous command creates also the file `config/setup_db.psql`, with which you can create the database:
+* The previous command creates also the file `config/setup_db.psql`, with which you can create the database.
+Ensure that it is using the correct database name on the `CREATE DATABASE` and the `\c` lines, then run the postgres script:

 ```shell
 pleroma$ sudo -Hu postgres psql -f config/setup_db.psql